Secondlang

 │ └── interpreter.rs # Tree-walking, no codegen

-The new modules (types.rs, typeck.rs, visitor.rs, codegen.rs) represent the additional complexity that types bring, but also the power they unlock.
+The new modules (types.rs, typeck.rs, visitor.rs, codegen.rs) represent the additional complexity that types bring - and the capabilities they enable.

 Prerequisites